Print Design For Everyone

 erreurs fréquentes. comment les éviter

-Print design: a little harder to teach than digital
+Print design: a different discipline than digital

 Something is Missing, Alas Why

 Adobe InDesign, like its sibling Photoshop, works with layers.
 Users migrating from a digital environment to print are generally comfortable with this concept, but first-time designers are often confused when something is missing from their design (literally, a layer is missing).

 A really easy way to make sure you include absolutely everything is to ask Adobe InDesign to export all layers, visible or not.

 I Can See Printer Dot Patterns

 So you have some vector illustrations and assets that are all high-res, in the correct file format, same color profile as your doc.
 You’ve exported a proof, it looks good.
 But you’re looking at the print right now and its either…faded, or there’s a ton of cyan, magenta and yellow dots visible to your naked eye.